crftwr/keyhac-mac/README.md

 - Launch an application by keyboard
 - Define custom actions in Python
 - Define custom modifier keys in addition to the standard ones
-- Execute actions with a "one-shot" modifier keystroke.
+- Execute actions with a "one-shot" modifier keystroke
+- Clipboard history and clipboard snippets
 - (Coming soon) Record and play back keystrokes